AdamNolle/DeepBreak/README.md

 # DeepBreak
-An way to posion images so that they cannot be used to create deepfakes of you.
+A way to poison images so that they cannot be used to create deepfakes of you.
 For PickHacks 2024 competition.